 However, there are two big catches when it comes to SBA loans.
 First, you’ll need to qualify for the loan, and the process of doing so isn’t exactly easy.
 In addition to strict business and personal credit score requirements, you’ll need to satisfy a host of other lender criteria as well.
 Additionally, if you need access to funding in a hurry, an SBA loan might not be the right choice.
 The tedious application process on these loans often takes 60-90 days.

 Interested in learning what it takes to actually qualify for a secured or unsecured loan from the SBA?
 This step-by-step guide may help.

 Working Capital Loans for Startups

 Startup companies in particular can be vulnerable to cash flow problems, in large part because it often takes a new business some time to start generating sufficient cash flow to cover expenses.
-Working capital loans can be a great tool to help startups navigate this challenging time.
+Working capital business loans can be a great tool to help startups navigate this challenging time.